IgnisAstrorum/JWST_completeness/README.md

 into a specified science image at different absolute magnitude intervals.
 It then runs sextractor and checks the number of sources recovered vs the number of sources inserted.

-### The general procedure is as follows:
+### Simple usage:
 - Generate a catalog of stamps using GAL_Raw_V3.py.
+- Run the run_sim.py file

+### Alternatively, the program may be executed stepwise as follows:
+- Generate a catalog of stamps using GAL_Raw_V3.py.
 - Run sextractor on the desired science image producing a segmentation file.
 - Feed the science image and the segmentation file into Generate_mask.py.
 - Run FakeSources.py which inserts sources from the stamp catalog into the science image.
-- Use call_sex.py to run sextractor on the files with inserted sources
+- Use call_sex.py to run sextractor on the files with inserted sources.
-- Run match_tables_data.py to match the sextractor catalog with the inserted catalog
+- Run match_tables_data.py to match the sextractor catalog with the inserted catalog.
-- Run plot_completeness.py to plot the completeness function and save it to a machine readable file
+- Run plot_completeness.py to plot the completeness function and save it to a machine readable file.

 The final results, contained in a folder specified in the config file are fits tables containing the full inserted catalog, the catalog of detected sources and the catalog of undetected sources